felipemaiapolo/infoselect/README.md

         - **y_cat**: if we should consider Y as categorical;
         - **num_comps**: numbers of GMM components to be validated;
         - **val_size**: size of holdout set used to validate the GMMs numbers of components;
+        - **reg_covar**: non-negative regularization added to the diagonal of covariance.
+Ensures the covariance matrices are non-singular.
         - **random_state**: seed.

 --------------------